zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - File as many as possible
 - File as early as possible
+- Follow-up when new SDKs are out
 - Describe your case (for suggestions)
 - Add reproduction code (for bugs)
+- Bonus: add a video

 ^File as early as possible (during beta period)